xiao-mantou/GamingTweaks/Network/Readme.md

 * Check your Router QoS settings
 * Check your OS QoS options

-In general **I recommend to leave it enabled**.
+In general **我推荐留在开启**.
 If there some problems check your configuration instead, I did some benchmarks and I never found any impact (because my router isn't configured to use it).
 It's right that Windows reserves some bandwidth but that doesn't matter because your router might ignore the flags.

-### Optional network tweaks
+### 可选网络调整
 ___